Roaring Kitty reveals stake in Chewy big enough to make him 3rd largest investor in the pet retailer

 GameStop saw yet another rally in May — when Gill returned online for the first time in three years.

-Gill said he had faith in the ability of GameStop's Chairman and CEO Ryan Cohen to modernize the company after what he did at Chewy.
+Gill has said he has faith in the ability of GameStop's Chairman and CEO Ryan Cohen to modernize the company after what he did at Chewy.
 Cohen co-founded Chewy back in 2011.
 He stepped down from his role of Chewy's CEO in 2018.

+Gill’s actions have raised questions about whether he could be accused of stock manipulation.
+A lawsuit was filed Friday accusing Gill of engaging in a “pump and dump scheme” in regards to GameStop.
+But a court filing Monday indicated the plaintiff had voluntarily withdrawn the suit.